-We are interested in the signatures of PMFs on $\mathrm{RM}_{\text{IGM}}$; for this purpose, we study PMFs with different coherence scales.
-These models are characterised by stochastic magnetic field distribution with power spectra that peak at different scales within the simulation volume.
-We consider models with $3.49$ (labelled as \texttt{k25}\footnote{For small-scale stochastic PMFs numbering in the labels indicates peak wavenumber of the power spectrum when box size corresponds to 1 in dimensionless units.})$, 1.81$ (\texttt{k50}) and $1.00\,h^{-1}\cMpc$ (\texttt{k102}) correlation lengths and $\sim k^4$ and $k^{-5/3}$ power spectrum slopes on the left and right side of the characteristic peak, respectively, with $k$ denoting the wavenumber.
-We also study the uniform magnetic field model (labelled as \texttt{u}; see Table 1 and Section 2.1 in Paper II for the motivation of such initial conditions), constant-strength field and a stochastic PMF model with a nearly scale-invariant spectrum ($\sim k^{-1}$; labelled as \texttt{km1}); see Figure~\ref{fig:inits_PS} and Table~\ref{table:1}.
-Here we remind the reader that while the spectrum of k25, k50 and k102 models resemble PMFs from phase transition magnetogenesis, their coherence scales are much larger than what is currently predicted by the theory at the recombination epoch \citep[see e.g.,][and references therein]{BanerjeeJedamzik2004,Brandenburgetal2017,HoskingSchek_2023}; although, it should also be mentioned that precise picture of how PMFs evolve across recombination and until redshift $z \sim 50$ (initial redshift of our simulations) is still lacking.}\footnote{See e.g., \citealt{Trivedietal2018,Jedamziketal_2025,Schiff_Venumadhav_2025arXiv} where numerical and analytic efforts have been made recently to understand the evolution of PMFs and its impact on recombination.} On the other hand, our uniform and scale-invariant cases would correspond to inflationary PMF models whose coherence scales are not bound by the Hubble horizon during phase-transitions; see e.g., \cite{DurrerNeronov2013} for a review.
-The mean magnetic field strength for all PMF models is $\sim \nG$, which is of the order of, or lower, than the limits from the \citealt{Plancketal2016} CMB analysis.
-CMB analysis accounts for various effects of PMFs, such as e.g., the impact of PMFs on the CMB temperature and polarisation; similar to \cite{Carrettietal2025}, \citealt{Plancketal2016} put constraints on the PMF value smoothed on $\Mpc$ scales.
+We are interested in the signatures of PMFs on $\mathrm{RM}_{\text{IGM}}$; for this purpose, we studied PMFs with different coherence scales.
+These models are characterised by a stochastic magnetic field distribution with power spectra that peak at different scales within the simulation volume.
+We considered models with $3.49$ (labelled as \texttt{k25}\footnote{For small-scale stochastic PMFs, numbering in the labels indicates peak wavenumber of the power spectrum when the box size corresponds to 1 in dimensionless units.})$, 1.81$ (\texttt{k50}), and $1.00\,h^{-1}\cMpc$ (\texttt{k102}) correlation lengths and $\sim k^4$ and $k^{-5/3}$ power spectrum slopes on the left and right side of the characteristic peak, respectively, with $k$ denoting the wavenumber.
+We also studied the uniform magnetic field model (labelled as \texttt{u}; see Table 1 and Section 2.1 in Paper II for the motivation for such initial conditions), constant-strength field and a stochastic PMF model with a nearly scale-invariant spectrum ($\sim k^{-1}$; labelled as \texttt{km1}); see Figure~\ref{fig:inits_PS} and Table~\ref{table:1}.
+Here we remind the reader that while the spectra of k25, k50, and k102 models resemble PMFs from phase transition magnetogenesis, their coherence scales are much larger than what is currently predicted by the theory at the recombination epoch \citep[see e.g.][and references therein]{BanerjeeJedamzik2004,Brandenburgetal2017,HoskingSchek_2023}; although it should also be mentioned that a precise picture of how PMFs evolve across recombination and until redshift $z \sim 50$ (initial redshift of our simulations) is still lacking.}\footnote{See for example \citealt{Trivedietal2018,Jedamziketal_2025,Schiff_Venumadhav_2025arXiv} where numerical and analytic efforts have been made recently to understand the evolution of PMFs and its impact on recombination.} On the other hand, our uniform and scale-invariant cases would correspond to inflationary PMF models whose coherence scales are not bound by the Hubble horizon during phase-transitions (see e.g. \cite{DurrerNeronov2013} for a review ).
+The mean magnetic field strength for all PMF models is $\sim \nG$, which is on the order of, or lower, than the limits from the \citealt{Plancketal2016} CMB analysis.
+CMB analysis accounts for various effects of PMFs, such as the impact of PMFs on the CMB temperature and polarisation; similar to \cite{Carrettietal2025}, \citealt{Plancketal2016} put constraints on the PMF value smoothed on megaparsec scales.